 Hillsborough River State Park has four trails to choose from for a total of approximately 7 miles of hiking!

-Therefore, we have plenty of more reasons to go back!
+Therefore, you’ll have plenty of more reasons to go back!
 Keep in mind that a big part of this park is located in lowland areas that are prone to flooding during Spring and Summer.

 Be sure to plan your hiking trip accordingly and call the park for any updates before exploring Hillsborough.